TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4SBC/Fly_Gemini/fly_gemini_connected_sbc.md

 ## Overview

-The Fly-Gemini STM32F405VGT6 based board with an Allwinner H5 built in for SBC functionality.
-The Fly-Gemini is only supported from RRF 3.3.0_12 and 3.4b7 onwards.
+The Fly-Gemini-V1 STM32F405VGT6 based board with an Allwinner H5 built in for SBC functionality.
+The Fly-Gemini-V1 is only supported from RRF 3.3.0_12 and 3.4b7 onwards.
 Two SD cards are required when using this board.
 One for the STM32 side and one for the SBC side.

 ## Board Setup

-{% include image.html file="fly_gemini_highlighted.png" alt="Fly-Gemini Overview" caption="Fly-Gemini Overview" %}
+{% include image.html file="fly_gemini_highlighted.png" alt="Fly-Gemini-V1 Overview" caption="Fly-Gemini-V1 Overview" %}

 ### Jumper Setup